KHartin/air-comp/README.md

 # air-comp

-##.R file and .R Markdown files used in the analysis of air pollution composition data collected in China in July 2014.
+##.R and .R Markdown files

+###Used in the analysis of air pollution composition data collected in China in July 2014.